celest-dev/website/docs/functions/creating-functions.md

 ## Next steps

 You now know how to create Celest Functions and connect to them from your Flutter app.
-We have other guides to help explain how to use features such as [attaching middleware](/docs/functions/middleware.md), using [custom data types](/docs/functions/data-types.md), and [managing environment variables](/docs/functions/env-variables.md).
+We have other guides to help explain how to use features such as [using logging](/docs/functions/logging.md), using [custom data types](/docs/functions/data-types.md), and [managing environment variables](/docs/functions/env-variables.md).